Nature Restoration Fund - Priorities for Action

 IPBES direct drivers of biodiversity loss

 The scale of the challenges facing us were highlighted in May 2019 when the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) described the prevalence of five direct drivers that are causing the loss of biodiversity and substantially reducing what nature can provide for people.
-This makes it clear that action for nature that tackles these drivers and the indirect drivers which cause them are a priority that cannot wait.
+This makes it clear that action for nature that tackles these drivers and the indirect drivers which cause them is a priority that cannot wait.

 The IPBES direct drivers of biodiversity loss are: